How becoming a faith-based influencer can bring in an extra income

 If you master these two requirements, you are well on your way to creating the kind of blog people will want to follow.
 In order to be an influencer, you have to have a good following, at the very least several hundred followers on your blog and social media.
 I have a reach of over 13k and am only considered a medium-sized influencer.
 This means there are others who receive significantly more pitches than I, for bigger and more expensive products, because their reach is 20k or more.

 Building a following takes time, persistence and patience.
-Bloggers can utilize writers networks, social media and other resources to attract followers.
+Bloggers can utilize writers networks, social media and other resources to attract followers and be a Successful Influencer

 Does this mean Christian influencers should not share their faith on blogs and other platforms?
 On the contrary.
 If you have a voice, you should use it.
 However, sometimes it makes sense to have two blogs: one for your brand and one for your faith.
 Another idea is to write about your brand and tie your faith in carefully only where it fits well within the context of your article.
 Plus, you can always link from your brand blog to your faith blog if there is an article about faith that ties into an article about your brand topic.